Eurasian lynx: Diet and hunting

-Diet in Europe

 Eurasian lynx in Europe prey largely on small to fairly large sized mammals and birds.
-Among the recorded prey items for the species are hares, rabbits, marmots, squirrels, dormice, other rodents, mustelids (such as martens), grouse, red foxes, wild boar, chamois, young moose, European roe deer, red deer, reindeer and other ungulates.
+Among the recorded prey items for the species are hares, rabbits, marmots, squirrels, dormice, muskrats, martens, grouse, red foxes, wild boar, chamois, young moose, European roe deer, red deer, reindeer and other ungulates.
 In keeping with its larger size, the Eurasian lynx is the only lynx species to preferentially take ungulates.
 Although taking on larger prey presents a risk to the Eurasian lynx, the bounty provided by killing them can outweigh the risks.
 The Eurasian lynx thus prefers fairly large ungulate prey, especially during winter, when small prey is less abundant.
 Where common, roe deer appear to be the preferred prey species for the Eurasian lynx.

-In Estonia, a typical adult lynx kills about 60 roe deer a year; in the years when the roe deer population plummets, the lynx switch to beavers, hares, foxes, raccoon dogs, and birds.
+In Estonia, an adult lynx kills about 60 roe deer a year; in the years when the roe deer population plummets, the lynx switches to Eurasian beaver, hares, foxes, Common raccoon dog, and Phasianinae.
 Even where roe deer are quite uncommon, the deer are still quantitatively the favored prey species, though in summer smaller prey and occasional domestic sheep are eaten more regularly.
 In parts of Finland, introduced white-tailed deer are eaten regularly.
 In some areas in Poland and Austria, red deer is the preferred prey, and in Switzerland, chamois is locally favored.
 Eurasian lynx also feeds on carrion when available.
 Adult lynx require 1.1 to 2 kg of meat per day, and may take several days to fully consume some of their larger prey.

-Diet in Asia

 In the Mediterranean mixed forest-steppe and subalpine ecosystems of Anatolia the main and most preferred prey of the Eurasian lynx is European hare, forming 79% to 99% of prey biomass eaten.
 Although the lynx is in sympatry with wild ungulates, such as wild goat, chamois, red deer and wild boar in these ecosystems, ungulate biomass in lynx diet does not exceed 10%.
 In ten other study sites in the Black Sea region of northern Anatolia where roe deer can occur in high densities, lynx occurrence is positively correlated with European hare occurrence rather than roe deer.
 Lynx in Anatolia also has physiological requirements and morphological adjustments similar to other lagomorph specialists, with a daily prey intake of about 900 g.
 It is therefore classified as lagomorph specialist.
-Diet studies in central and Yakutia also indicate a diet mainly composed of lagomorphs and ungulate prey contributes in low amounts to lynx diet.
+Diet studies in central Asia and Sakha Republic also indicate a diet mainly composed of lagomorphs and ungulate prey contributes in low amounts to lynx diet.

 Eurasian lynx scat found in Dolpa District in the Nepal Himalayas contained remains of woolly hare (Lepus oiostolus), pika (Ochotona sp.), mountain voles (Alticola sp.), Himalayan marmot (Marmota himalayana) and domestic goat (Capra hircus).